1948 British Grand Prix: Race

 As the race progressed de Graffenried dropped yet further back, as his engine went out of tune and started to overheat, and he eventually finished six laps behind the winners.
 The other early leader, Chiron, started to suffer from a lack of performance in his Talbot on lap 17, and Bira slipped ahead of him into third place.
 Gerard sat in fifth place, after Étancelin's engine began to overheat, which dropped him back down the field as he was forced to make successive pit stops to top up his radiator fluid, and he eventually retired on lap 22.
 Chiron dropped even further back after spending 45 seconds in the pits investigating the poor handling of his Talbot, and he eventually retired with a seized gearbox on lap 37.
 Gerard passed Bira during refuelling pit stops, his pit crew completing the task four seconds faster than Bira's.
 However, Louis Rosier slipped past both of them as he did not need to stop for fuel.
 Gerard eventually caught Rosier again on lap 52, and passed him to take third place.

 The works Maseratis were never more than a few seconds apart, and they regularly swapped the lead between them.
 On laps 27 and 29, respectively, Villoresi and Ascari came into the pits to refuel.
-During his stop, Ascari also replaced both rear wheels of his Maserati, and the extra time taken for this stop put him 50 seconds behind his team mate, but he retained second place.
+During his stop, Ascari also replaced both rear wheels of his Maserati, and the extra time taken for this stop put him 50 seconds behind his teammate, but he retained second place.
 He lost a further 16 seconds to Villoresi during the second round of pit stops, putting him almost a full minute behind the leader at that point.
 However, Villoresi, who posted the fastest lap of the race (2:52.0), suffered an unusual mishap when his tachometer's fixings failed and the unit fell out of the Maserati's dashboard.
 In addition to not now knowing the speed of his engine, the tachometer lodged underneath Villoresi's clutch pedal and prevented him from using the clutch for the remainder of the race.
 Despite this, Villoresi managed to hold on to the lead and proved the eventual winner, 14 seconds ahead of Ascari and half a lap ahead of Gerard.
 The only other finisher on the same lap as the leaders, but only a few seconds from being lapped, was Rosier's Talbot-Lago.